zmike/zmike.github.io/_posts/2022-06-30-the-doctor-is-in.md

 This pile of rubble is obviously missing the correct color, so the hunt begins.

-With the draw call selected, I'm going to first check the vertex output data.
+With the draw call selected, I'm going to first check the vertex output data in the mesh viewer.
 If the draw isn't producing the right geometry, that's a problem.

 [![geometry.png]({{site.url}}/assets/renderdoc/geometry.png)]({{site.url}}/assets/renderdoc/geometry.png)